A-level Further Maths

 Statistics – discrete random variables, Poisson distribution, confidence intervals

-Discrete – graphs and networks, linear programming, critical path analysis, game theory
+Decision – graphs and networks, linear programming, critical path analysis, game theory

 A-level Further Mathematics is designed to broaden and deepen the mathematical knowledge and skills of the mathematician.
 It provides a stimulating experience for those who really enjoy the subject.
 Topics such as matrices and complex numbers are introduced, whilst others already studied are taken to greater depth.

-Paper 1 – Pure Mathematics
+Paper 1 – Core Pure 1

-The exam board is AQA.
+The exam board is Edexcel.

 Where does it lead?

-Further Mathematics is invaluable for those who progress to study Mathematics at university.
+Further Mathematics is invaluable for those who progress to study Mathematics at a university.
 Mathematics is highly-valued by university admissions departments.
-It is at the heart of many of today’s advancements in science and technology and is contributing to progress in other fields such as computer science, industrial and architectural design, economics, biology, linguistics, physics, computer science and psychology.
+It is at the heart of all of today’s advancements in science and technology and is contributing to progress in other fields such as computer science, industrial and architectural design, economics, biology, linguistics, physics, computer science and psychology.
 An undergraduate degree in mathematics can also give you a firm foundation for further study in a variety of other disciplines.